anodyne/nova/README.md

 * fixed bug where inactive users were shown a link to upload an image even though they don't have permissions to upload images
 * fixed several potential security issues
 * fixed bug where positions weren't properly updated when deleting an active character
+* fixed some Pulsar styling issues in IE9

 ## Version History